Hes-Siemelink/instacli/README.md

    spotify       Spotify API examples
 ```

-Use the `-q` option for non-interacive mode
+Use the `-q` option for non-interacivte mode

 ```commandline
 cli -q samples